-- There are 30 questions in total - All questions should be attempted may not speak to other candidates, if you have a problem raise your hand and the invigilator will attend
+- There are 30 questions in total - All questions should be attempted

 Advice

 - You are not permitted to leave the examination room for the duration of the assessment - Do not spend too long on one question - Read all questions thoroughly before starting your examination - Mobile phones and watches must not be taken into the examination room.
 The examination must be conducted under examination conditions i.e. you